A Young American Dies in Paraguay: Mushroom Tea, Murder, Rape, and a Cover-Up

 But he also added something else: he said he did all this to protect René.
 When authorities revisited the phone records, they saw that Wilbs had also spoken to René’s father that night.
 René’s father, in hiding, is currently indicted on charges related to the alleged coverup and illegal gun possession.

 When a second autopsy report was conducted, it revealed additional evidence that hadn’t been reported earlier.
 Alex had been brutally physically abused.
 The medical examiner found deep bruising all over his body, including his genital area.
 Marks on his body made by an object like a stick revealed the possibility of torture.
-The autopsy report also revealed that semen was found in his rectum.
+The autopsy report also revealed that semen was found in his anus.

-DNA results often take weeks, but this time they took seven months, Fernandez says, and the result was surprising–the segment was Alex’s own.
+DNA results often take weeks, but this time they took seven months, Fernandez says, and the result was surprising–the semen was Alex’s own.

 “There’s no record in this world that shows someone had semen in his own body,” Fernandez said.